 Create User

-- Multiple users can be created in a call.
+- Between 1 and 100 users can be created per request.

-- A user is identified by a Humanos verified contact (email or phone), if doesn’t exist will be created.
+- A user is identified by a Humanos-verified contact (email or phone); if it does not exist, it will be created.

 - Optionally, additional identity information (KYC) to allow mapping users within your own system.